 Our collection covers the geographic area made up by Türkiye, Southeastern Europe and the Balkan Peninsula, the Aegean Sea, the Eastern Mediterranean, the Middle East and North Africa, the Caucasus, the Volga-Ural Region (Russia), the Crimea (Ukraine), South Siberia (Russia), Central Asia and Xinjiang (China).

-The Turkish collection is primarily housed in the Hatcher Graduate Library, but can be found in other libraries on campus: the Fine Arts Library, the Clements Library, the Askwith Media Library, the Art, Architecture and Engineering Library, the Law Library, and Buhr Shelving Facility.
+The Turkish collection is primarily housed in the Hatcher Graduate Library, but can be found in other libraries on campus: Fine Arts Library, Clements Library, Shapiro Library, Askwith Media Library, Art, Architecture and Engineering Library, Law Library, and Buhr Building.

-Some Turkish and Turkic reference books (dictionaries, encyclopedias, bibliographies, etc.) are located in room 110 of the Harlan Hatcher Graduate Library, but many can be found in the general stacks of the Graduate Library.
-Some reference titles related to Türkiye and Turks can also be found in the Government Documents Collection.
-The Clark Library Maps Collection includes many unique items relating to the geographic area.
-The Special Collections Library holds part of the personal library of Sultan Abdülhamit the Second (34th Ottoman Sultan who reigned from 1876 to 1909) , with more than 500 books and manuscripts.
+Some Turkish and Turkic reference books (dictionaries, encyclopedias, bibliographies, etc.) are located in the 1 West Stacks of the Harlan Hatcher Graduate Library, but many can be found in the general stacks of the Graduate Library.
+Some reference titles related to Türkiye and Turks can also be found in the Government Information Collection.
+Clark Library Maps Collection includes many unique items relating to the geographic area.
+Special Collections Research Center holds part of the personal library of Sultan Abdülhamit the Second (34th Ottoman Sultan who reigned from 1876 to 1909) , with more than 500 books and manuscripts.

-Our modern Turkish collection contains more than 39,000 volumes and is especially strong in the subject categories of history, politics and government, literature and language, dictionaries and reference works, economics, folklore, sociology, and fine arts.
+Our modern Turkish collection is especially strong in the subject categories of history, politics and government, literature and language, dictionaries and reference works, economics, folklore, sociology, and fine arts.
 The materials in the collection are in many different formats: monographs, periodicals, newspapers, maps and microforms holdings, audio and video tapes, CD-ROM databases and texts.
 The collection also includes a growing number of web-based online electronic resources.

 The Ottoman Turkish collection contains manuscripts, lithographs, and about 1,500 printed volumes, including several of the earliest printed books and a large collection of Ottoman salnames in both original printed format and on microform.
 Microform and CD copies of newspapers, periodicals, and manuscripts are also available in the collection.